 Design principles: This site is currently completely occupied by the listed bus garage, apart from a small forecourt on the south side.
 Although the entire building is of architectural and historic interest, it has been unsympathetically altered on the south elevation.
 Examination of historic maps shows that the original building front (i.e. the south face) was re-modelled to a line some 8 metres back from the original, presumably in order to create a larger vehicle manoeuvring area off Marl Road (then Marl Street).
 This was done at some time in the 1970's when it changed from being a Tramway Depot and became a London Transport Bus Depot.
 It would be beneficial to restore the architectural integrity of the building by reinstating this principal elevation to match the quality of the surviving north and east elevations.
-In order to finance such a restoration, some limited additional floorspace, limited to perhaps 2 storeys of accommodation, could be added above the western range of the building, which is largely workshop space.
-This could be a clearly modern, simple rectilinear form, superimposed over the existing structure and broadly mirroring an element of the north-south multiple roof array over the bus garage proper.
+In order to finance such a restoration, some limited additional floorspace, limited to perhaps 2 storeys of accommodation, could be a clearly modern, simple rectilinear form, superimposed over the existing structure and broadly mirroring an element of the north-south multiple roof array over the bus garage proper.
 The entrance to residential units would probably be from Jews Row, and some element of additional height marking the new entrance might be achievable.